aalto-grades/aalto-grades/robot-tests/README.md

 ## Fast track to keywords

-Robot Framework tests are written utilizing an abstraction called keywords, these keywords are then used as building blocks for new keywords:
+Robot Framework tests are written utilizing an abstraction called keywords.
+These keywords are then used as building blocks for new keywords:

 Python implementation -> Base keyword abstraction -> Higher level keywords in infinite layers

-For example in the authentication test cases we utilize a keyword:
+For example in the authentication test cases we utilize the following keyword:

 ```
 Verify Admin User registering succeeded
 ```

 The implementation of this keyword is located in `authentication/keywords.robot`.